Behind the Green Door: Later films

 In 1986, the Mitchells made a sequel, Behind the Green Door: the Sequel, directed by cabaret singer Sharon McNight.
 The movie featured no famous performers, and starred Elisa Florez, billed as Missy Manners.
 (Florez was Artie Mitchell's girlfriend at the time, and she reportedly demanded the role from him.)
 It was one of the first "safe sex"-themed porn films, following the onset of the AIDS epidemic in the 1980s, with the performers using condoms and other protection.
 It was a critical and commercial disaster, and the Mitchells lost hundreds of thousands of dollars.
-The O'Farrell Theatre contains a "Green Door Room" which is named for the two movies and was the principal set of the sequel.
+The O'Farrell Theatre, which closed in 2020, contained a "Green Door Room" named for the two movies and was the principal set of the sequel.

 In 2012, adult film company Vivid Entertainment produced a loose remake titled New Behind the Green Door.
 This film stars Brooklyn Lee as the main character Hope, a wealthy young woman drawn into a seedy underworld while on an erotic journey to find her birth mother.
 The movie includes footage of the original Behind the Green Door, as Hope describes a sexual fantasy that recalls the plot of the 1972 film.
-Other cast members include Dana DeArmond, Penny Pax, Bailey Blue, Steven St. Croix, and James Deen, with appearances by original cast member Johnnie Keyes and Marilyn Chambers' daughter McKenna Taylor.
+Other cast members include Dana DeArmond, Penny Pax, Bailey Blue, Steven St. Croix, and James Deen, with appearances by original cast member Johnnie Keyes and Marilyn Chambers's daughter McKenna Taylor.